kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 ### Prepare a Member Cluster

 In order to manage the member cluster within the **host cluster**, you need to make `jwtSecret` the same between them.
-Therefore, you need to get it first from the **host cluster** by the following command.
+Therefore, you need to get it first by excuting the following command on the **host cluster**.

 ```bash
 kubectl -n kubesphere-system get cm kubesphere-config -o yaml | grep -v "apiVersion" | grep jwtSecret